-With our last updated investment value of $643,362, we are way past the level of Coast FI.
+With our last updated investment value of 51% of our target FI #, we are way past the level of Coast FI.
 For those unfamiliar with this term, Jessica explains it well in her post : “when you have enough money currently invested in the market that if you left it to grow, you could retire at a traditional age financially independent.” .

 It also helps that I’ve been meeting once a month with my virtual book club surrounding the book Designing your Life where we’ve recently explored different types of lives we could all be living.
 The exercises in the book lead you to reflect and concretely take steps to explore those options.

 The “different lives” I’ve been exploring have all included some aspects of freedom I want to maintain on our path to financial independence.
 Things like spending less time working during the summer in order to spend the school break with our kids as well as working remotely most of the time.